Affiliate links on Android Authority may earn us a commission. Learn more.

 Although the Nord looks a lot like other OnePlus flagships (specifically the OnePlus 8 series), it features a weaker processor in the Snapdragon 765G.
 This enables it to connect to 5G networks and still produces a snappy software experience, but it’s not nearly as powerful as the Snapdragon 865.

 The reduction in processing power, though, allowed OnePlus to keep the entry price for the Nord reasonably low.
 It is roughly 55% cheaper in Europe when compared to the OnePlus 8 Pro.

 The OnePlus Nord is not a one-and-done product as we saw with the OnePlus X. The company has promised that “Nord” is the name of an entirely new line of products and is not just limited to smartphones.
-As such, we should see many more Nord-branded phones, headphones, and other devices in the future.
+As such, we would see many more Nord-branded phones, headphones, and other devices in the future.

 OnePlus Nord fast facts:

 - The OnePlus Nord has a dual-lens selfie camera on the front.
 This is the first time that a OnePlus device has had two lenses for selfies.

 - OnePlus was able to bring a bunch of flagship-esque features to the Nord, including a quad-camera on the rear, a 90Hz display refresh rate, and 30W wired charging.
 However, its display maxes out at 1080p, it doesn’t have wireless charging, and it has that weaker processor.

 - Although the OnePlus Nord never landed in the United States, the company eventually brought Nord-branded phones to the country.

 - In 2020, the price of the phone started at €399 for the version with 8GB of RAM and 128GB of internal storage.

 OnePlus 8T: The speed demon

 As with the transition from the OnePlus 7 to the OnePlus 7T, the OnePlus 8T features a different design than the OnePlus 8.
 Most notably, the rear camera module gets a whole new look with a rounded rectangle setup.
 The front of the phone, though, looks very similar to the OnePlus 8.